Jellyneo

 Upgrades

 There are two things that you can upgrade as you progress through the levels: your mop handle and mop head.
-What makes it a bit more interesting is that, when you upgrade, you have the choice between different handles/heads; if you upgrade the handle, it charges power faster.
-However, after you've upgraded it, you can toggle between that upgrade and another one that would slow down charging power and increase walking speed.
-Confusing?
-Look at the image below for a better example.
+When you upgrade, you have the choice between different handles/heads.
+If you upgrade the handle, it charges power faster.
+After you've upgraded it, you can toggle between that upgrade and another one that would slow down charging power and increase walking speed.
+Look at the image below for an example.

 If you don't upgrade your mop head quickly, you won't have enough power to fully clean the petpets.